proteanhq/protean/docs/user/domain/aggregate.rst

 A default identifier field named ``id`` is associated with an Aggregate object on initialization.
 Read more about :ref:`identity` to understand aspects of primary key generation.

+The complete list of available fields is available in :ref:`api-fields`.

 Identity
 ========